mruby/mruby/doc/mrbgems/README.md

 ## GEM Structure

-The maximal Gem structure looks like this:
+The maximal GEM structure looks like this:

 ```
-+- GEM_NAME         <- Name of Gem
++- GEM_NAME         <- Name of GEM
    |
    +- mrblib/       <- Source for Ruby extension
    |